Survivor Series (1991)

-The 1991 Survivor Series was the fifth annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation.
-It took place on Thanksgiving Eve on November 27, 1991, at the Joe Louis Arena in Detroit, Michigan.
-It was the first Survivor Series to feature a singles match of any kind, which served as the main event; in which The Undertaker defeated Hulk Hogan to win the WWF Championship.
-The undercard featured four traditional Survivor Series elimination matches.
+The 1991 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fifth annual Survivor Series and took place on Thanksgiving Eve in the United States on Wednesday, November 27, 1991, at the Joe Louis Arena in Detroit, Michigan; this was the first Survivor Series held on Thanksgiving Eve instead of the day of the holiday.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

+The pay-per-view broadcast consisted of five matches, and there was also one dark match before the event aired live.
+The main event was a three-on-three Survivor Series match in which the team of Big Boss Man and The Legion of Doom (Hawk and Animal) defeated the team of Irwin R. Schyster and The Natural Disasters (Earthquake and Typhoon).
+This was the first Survivor Series to feature a singles match of any kind, which served as one of the card's main matches where The Undertaker defeated Hulk Hogan to win the WWF Championship.
+The undercard featured three other Survivor Series matches.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the World Wrestling Federation (WWF, now WWE) since 1987, held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches.
-The 1991 event was the fifth event in the Survivor Series chronology and the first to not exclusively consist of Survivor Series matches.
+The fifth Survivor Series was the first to not exclusively consist of Survivor Series matches.
 The only non-Survivor Series match on the card was for the WWF Championship, which was the first time it was defended at a Survivor Series.
-The event was scheduled to be held on Thanksgiving Eve on November 27, 1991, at the Joe Louis Arena in Detroit, Michigan.
+Unlike the prior four years, which were all held on Thanksgiving Day, the fifth Survivor Series was scheduled to be held on Thanksgiving Eve on Wednesday, November 27, 1991, at the Joe Louis Arena in Detroit, Michigan.